bw008380/ICS-Quadratic-Grader--Chibale-Joshua-/README.md

 # ICS-Quadratic-Grader--Chibale-Joshua-
-Code for creating a Quadratic solver and Grading System using HTML and JavaScript,
+Code for creating a Quadratic solver and Grading System using HTML and JavaScript